(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Larger abnormalities, such as narrowed sections or holes, point to more complex issues and possibly cancer.

 A barium swallow alone is often not enough to make a final diagnosis.
-Other tests, such as esophagoscopy or other endoscopic or other imaging procedures, may need to be done, so that your care team may view the area in greater detail and examine a tissue biopsy.
+Other tests, such as esophagoscopy or other endoscopic or other imaging procedures, may need to be done, so that the care team may view the area in greater detail and examine a tissue biopsy.

 Expert cancer care